davebenson/doom4-walkthrough/README.md

 As you are working over, you'll go through a pair of tunnels.
 These are an indicator that you need to jump across the gorge.

-Turn left and follow the greenlit path to a "secret" guardhouse with a bunch of The Possesseds, a Possessed Engineer, and, on the bridge, a Possessed Security.
+Turn left and follow the green-lit path to a "secret" guardhouse with a bunch of The Possesseds, a Possessed Engineer, and, on the bridge, a Possessed Security.

 ...